A small PSA for the Summer.

 - Wear long pants and long-sleeve shirts when out in the grass for any lengthy time.
 If possible pull your socks up and over the end of the pant legs.

-- make sure to use a good product like Back Woods OFF to spray legs from waist down to feet.
+- make sure to use a good product like Deep Woods OFF to spray legs from waist down to feet.

 - Spray your wrists where the shirt sleeves stop (or your entire arm, if you are wearing a short sleeve shirt).